hexinnovation/MathConverter/README.md

 There are also several *1-value* and *2-value functions* available.
 Those functions are: `cos`, `sin`, `tan`, `abs`, `acos`, `asin`, `atan`, `ceil`/`ceiling`, `floor`, `round`, `sqrt`, `deg`/`degrees`, `rad`/`radians`, `atan2`, and `log`.
 Again, there are more functions that we will come back to.

+All functions should be called in all lower-case, all upper-case, or title case.

 `deg` uses the function:
 ```c#
 x => x / Math.PI * 180